kitspace/awesome-electronics/contributing.md

 ### ${\color{red}S}$

 Full-featured and professional-level EDAs, widely adopted in the industry for highly complex electronic projects.
-Highly active project, whether proprietary or open source.
+Highly active software development, whether proprietary or open source.

 ### ${\color{orange}A}$